Getting Started with Relyence RBD

 Failure Distribution and associated parameters: If unlinked, you must enter the failure characteristics of the block.
 The failure parameters consist of the Failure Distribution and the corresponding distribution parameters.
 For more information about the failure distributions and the associated parameters, refer to the Failure and Repair Distributions topic.
 Because we are linking to the GPS in our Reliability Prediction, these fields are disabled.

 Repairable: If this component can be repaired, select the Repairable checkbox.
-For this example, leave the Repairable checkbox clear.
+For this example, leave the Repairable checkbox cleared.

 Repair Distribution and associated parameters: If the component is marked as Repairable, the Repair Distribution and corresponding distribution parameters must be entered.
 For more information on repair distributions and their associated parameters, refer to the Failure and Repair Distributions topic.